 Cherrybean Coffee Company has a rich local history.
 It was established in 2007 by Reed and Hope Friese.
 They roasted coffee and operated a coffee shop in Parker, SD.
 In 2010, Cherrybean was purchased by Brett and Carmen Smith.
 Brett and Carmen purchased the Brue Homestead, a 90 year old family acreage.
 They felt it only fitting to move the coffee business to the acreage.
-In 2015 the business was sold to Steven Hofer and in 2016 it made the move to main street Marion with the current owners, Shawn and Jennifer McCormick (and their three girls: Brielle, Elliana, and Natalya).
+In 2015 the business was sold to Steven Hofer and in 2016 it made the move to main street Marion with the current owners, Shawn and Jennifer McCormick (and four children: Brielle, Elliana, Natalya & Bryce).
 Reed began Cherrybean as an independent, family owned business and it remains that way today.

 About the roaster

 Shawn and Jennifer enjoy rural living where life isn't so fast paced and neighbors are friends.
 Shawn grew up in Kansas and Jennifer was born and raised in Marion, SD.
-Shawn is a full-time farmer and Jennifer is a full-time momma to three beautiful little girls.
+Shawn is a full-time farmer and Jennifer is a full-time momma to four amazing children.
 Together, they roast, package and deliver Cherrybean coffee.

 DOES YOUR COFFEE TASTE LIKE CHERRIES?